michaelmontemurri/RegressionModule/README.md

-# Regression and ANOVA Module Project
+# Regression Module

-A package that implements estimators, hypothesis testing, diagonostics, etc. from scratch.
+A package that implements estimators, hypothesis testing, etc. from scratch.
 We provide detailed examples and usage in the accompanying jupyter notebook `Documentation.ipnyb`.

 ---